midoshouse/ootr-multiworld/assets/doc/server-client-protocol.md

 This document specifies the network protocol used to communicate between the Mido's House Multiworld server (`ootrmwd`) and app (`multiworld-gui`).

 The protocol is versioned with respect to breaking changes from a client's perspective, e.g. new client→server messages may be added without a protocol version change but not new server→client messages.
 The protocol version corresponds to the major [release](https://github.com/midoshouse/ootr-multiworld/releases) version of the first-party client.
-The current version is 16.
+The current version is 17.
 Each previous version remains available and supported until 6 months have passed since the last time a client with this version has connected or disconnected, or until 2 years have passed since the following version was released, whichever happens first.

-This API is available at `wss://mw.midos.house/v16`.
+This API is available at `wss://mw.midos.house/v17`.
 All messages are binary [WebSocket](https://en.wikipedia.org/wiki/WebSocket) messages.
 The message kind is determined from the direction of the message and the first byte according to the following two sections.
 The data types that appear in the messages are defined in the third section below.
 All data types are [big-endian](https://en.wikipedia.org/wiki/Endianness).
 A message that contains multiple fields of data or a compound data type is simply represented as each field in sequence, so you may have to read one field to know where the next field starts.
 Names of messages, of message fields, and of compound data types are listed here for reference only, they do not appear in the binary forms of the messages themselves.

+# Changes from version 16

+* All settings other than `keyring_give_bk` have been removed from Client→Server message `0x0d` SendAll.
+* The `randomized_settings` field has been removed from Client→Server message `0x0d` SendAll.
+* Client→Server messages `0x04` Stop and `0x11` WaitUntilEmpty have been removed, their message IDs must no longer be sent and may be reused for new messages in future protocol versions.
+* The [file hash](#file-hash) fields in Server→Client messages `0x11` PlayerFileHash and `0x14` WrongFileHash as well as Client→Server message `0x0f` FileHash are now [optional](#optional).
+No file hash represents a seed rolled on a randomizer version from before co-op context version 4.

 # Server→Client